seansfkelley/seansfkelley.github.io/_drafts/code-style.md

 ## Automated Formatters

 Automated formatters like Prettier and Black are to be considered correct, _even in weird edge cases_.
 When there is a conflict on style, the automated formatter is correct.
 Modern bikesheds come pre-painted.
+Spend your valuable time elsewhere.

 ### Exception: Multi-line Regexes

 Regexes are always hard to read.
 Unfortunately, long regexes are sometimes necessary.
-In the case where you cannot comment on a long nasty regex by pointing to some documentation (e.g. the classic [email regex StackOverflow question](https://stackoverflow.com/questions/201323/how-to-validate-an-email-address-using-a-regular-expression)), it's probably a good idea to break your regex up onto multiple lines and explain what each piece is doing.
+In the case where you cannot comment on a long nasty regex by pointing to [some documentation](https://stackoverflow.com/questions/201323/how-to-validate-an-email-address-using-a-regular-expression) (or your language doesn't have [`RegexBuilder`](https://developer.apple.com/documentation/regexbuilder) _\*swoon\*_), it's probably a good idea to break your regex up onto multiple lines and explain what each piece is doing.

 In this case, automated formatters are likely to wreck your significant indentation or inline sections that were separated for clarity and should therefore be disabled if they do not understand your multi-line regex.

 ### Exception: Cross-language, Byte-identical Find-replace

 Some languages have syntactic overlap, but often have differing formatting rules.
-In the _exceptionally rare_\* circumstances where it's valuable to have the same sequence of characters across two languages, disable the formatter for that block.
+In the _exceptionally rare_[^1] circumstances where it's valuable to have the same sequence of characters across two languages, disable the formatter for that block.

-\* This has happened exactly once in my programming life (both professional and personal), but I want this document to be complete, so here it is.
-In particular, I wanted to find exact matches across JavaScript and JSON files, but JSON only permits double-quotes while JavaScript's Prettier formatter was configured for single quotes.
-Notably, this linting tool was later rewritten to something simpler and more expressive such that maintaining formatting consistency became irrelevant (and impossible), which is the ideal outcome.

 # Comments

 Comments should be used to explain _why_, not _what_ and definitely never _how_.

+This section refers only to regular comments, not doc comments, which serve an entirely different purpose.

 ## When to Use Comments